Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 • Part-Time Jobs

-The list of work experiences to include in your personal statement hopefully helps, but make sure to check out our what not to put in a personal statement.
+The list of work experiences to include in your personal statement hopefully helps, but make sure to check out our what not to put in a personal statement to double check that everything you mention will help – not harm – your chances.

 Writing down your leadership positions can take your work experience personal statement up a higher notch.